tx4ever/CFHelper/README.md

 =================================
 ***CLOUDFORMS INTEGRATIONS REPO***

-This project is purposefully created to store targeted CloudForms Automate Datastores with specific integration elements.
+This project is purposefully created to store CloudForms Automate datastores for a single specific integration system.
+(Chef, F5, Infoblox, Bluecat, MS AD, NetAPP, etc..)

-Each datastore zip file can be easily imported into a CloudForms test/dev environment for the desired integration type.
+Each datastore zip file can be easily imported into a CloudForms test/dev environment for basic functionality and customized as needed.

+At import, a namespace will be added directly under the /Integration namespace off the root of the domain.
+The namespace will have the name of the integration target system.

+What's in each datastore zip file?
 =====================================================================
-Each datastore zip file strictly contains ONLY the automation elements that are needed to support basic integration for a specific system.
+Each datastore zip file strictly contains ONLY the components to needed to support basic use case functionality for a specific system.

+- Namespace
+- Class(s)
+- Instances(s)
+- Method(s)

-For example, the "datastore_chef_070315 zip" file is a datastore export that contains the Automate elements for a Chef integration use case:
+- For example, the *** "datastore_chef_070315.zip"*** datastore contains only
+the automation elements for a basic Chef integration use case.

-Chef:
-- Namespaces
-- Classes
-- Instances
-- Methods

-More information about the use case the specific datastore supports can be found in the corresponding readme file.
+- More information about the supported use case(s) can be found in the corresponding readme file.

 =====================================================================